The Ivory Door: First Act

-The first act (a prelude) has the old king working alone in his private room when his young son, Perival, enters.
+The first act (a prelude) has the old king working alone in his private room when his young son, Perivale, enters.
 After the two discuss such subjects as love, marriage, governing the kingdom, and the inevitability of death, the conversation turns to a door behind a tapestry.
-Perival says there are rumors that anyone who walks through the ivory door will be killed by the demons in the passage inside.
+Perivale says there are rumors that anyone who walks through the ivory door will be killed by the demons in the passage inside.
 The king says that he does not know whether that is true or false, because he has never been through the door and does not know anyone who has.
-He shows Perival the door and warns his son to not tamper with things beyond his understanding when he becomes king.
+He shows Perivale the door and warns his son to not tamper with things beyond his understanding when he becomes king.

 Second Act

-Perival, now a young man who has been crowned king upon his father's death, frets over his upcoming marriage to Princess Lillia, the daughter of a king from a nearby land.
-His sergeant-at-arms Baram comforts him, saying it is natural to be nervous about a marriage to a woman he has never met, and suggesting he should do something to distract himself.
-King Perival decides to go through the ivory door, and Baram reluctantly agrees to the plan, but only after Perival agrees to return within three hours or be declared dead.
+Perivale, now a young man who has been crowned king upon his father's death, frets over his upcoming marriage to Princess Lilia, the daughter of a king from a nearby land.
+His sergeant-at-arms Brand comforts him, saying it is natural to be nervous about a marriage to a woman he has never met, and suggesting he should do something to distract himself.
+King Perivale decides to go through the ivory door, and Brand reluctantly agrees to the plan, but only after Perivale agrees to return within three hours or be declared dead.

-Behind the door, Perival finds a tunnel.
+Behind the door, Perivale finds a tunnel.
 His clothes become dirty and torn as he walks through the tunnel, but he is not otherwise injured.
 He emerges into bright sunlight beside a nearby river, and decides to walk back overland to the castle.
 Along the way, he is distracted by mummers who are traveling to the castle to perform at the upcoming wedding.
-Then Perival hears the alarm bells from the castle and a crier announcing the death of the king.
+Then Perivale hears the alarm bells from the castle and a crier announcing the death of the king.
 He returns to the castle but is not recognized because his clothes are torn and soiled.
 When he claims to be the King, he is called an impostor.
-He protests that he went through the tunnel behind the ivory door, but Baram calls him a "demon" and orders his arrest.
+He protests that he went through the tunnel behind the ivory door, but Brand calls him a "demon" and orders his arrest.

-Princess Lillia confronts Baram and demands to know why the king was arrested.
-Baram says that it was not the king, but rather a demon who had emerged from behind the ivory door to impersonate the king and lead the kingdom astray.
-Lillia is convinced that the stories about the ivory door are nonsense and before Baram can stop her, she opens the door and walks through.
+Princess Lilia confronts Brand and demands to know why the king was arrested.
+Brand says that it was not the king, but rather a demon who had emerged from behind the ivory door to impersonate the king and lead the kingdom astray.
+Lilia is convinced that the stories about the ivory door are nonsense and before Brand can stop her, she opens the door and walks through.